Charge transport properties in a novel holographic quantum phase transition model

-It is found that different from the novel metallic phase, now the scaling exponent obviously depends on the strength of the momentum dissipation $k$, and also depends on $v_{10}$, which is determined by the IR geometry datas and need to be numerically worked out.
-We show the log-log plot of the DC resistivity as the function of temperature in the normal metallic phase in the right plot in Fig.\ref{dc resistivity scaling relationship} and also fit its scaling exponent in Table \ref{ta-1}.
-The numerical results are highly consistent with that evaluated in terms of Eq.\eqref{dc-t-ads2} and Eq.\eqref{dc-t-ads2-deltaphi}.

-In this section, we have numerically worked out the scaling behavior of the DC resistivity at low temperature.
+In this section, we have numerically worked out the scaling behavior of the DC resistivity and the DC thermal conductivity at low temperatures.
 The numerical results are solidly in agreement with the analytical ones, which are determined by the IR geometry.
-It also indicated that the numerics we implemented here are robust at the extremal low temperatures.
-The numerical techniques provide us with powerful techniques to deal with the AC conductivities at low temperatures in the next section, which is a hard task to handle especially at extremally low temperature.
+It also indicated that the numerics we implemented here are robust at extremal low temperatures.
+The numerical techniques provide us with powerful techniques to deal with the AC conductivities at low temperatures in the next section, which is a hard task to handle especially at extremely low temperatures.